MikhailKravets/NeuroFlow/README.md

 Classic XOR problem (with no classic input of data)

-Let's create file named `TerribleTom.csv` in the root of project.
-This file should have following innards:
+Let's create a file named `TerribleTom.csv` at the root of the project.
+This file should have the following innards:

 ```
 0,0,-,0